 To understand how this is possible we have to go back in history for a moment here.

 Origins of Bokmål and Nynorsk

 The Norwegian language comes from Old Norse, which was a language used in Scandinavia during the Viking Era.
-However, with time Germanic influences spread to the Northern Europe, thus taking the language with them.
+However, with time Germanic influences spread to Northern Europe, thus taking the language with them.
 Later on, Norway entered a union with Denmark.
-Danish started to prevail in the Norwegian society, being a language of the elite, the law and the church.
-When in 1814 the union with Denmark ended, in there was a rise of patriotic movements and the search for “own” Norwegian language form started.
+Danish started to prevail in Norwegian society, being a language of the elite, the law, and the church.
+When in 1814 the union with Denmark ended, there was a rise of patriotic movements, and the search for “own” Norwegian language form started.